Rabmelon/tiSPHi/docs/soil.md

 The stress increment is then calculated from specific rules: ${\rm d}\boldsymbol{\sigma}=\boldsymbol{D}^{ep}:{\rm d}\boldsymbol{\varepsilon}$

 > **QUESTIONS**:
 > 1. Is the stress derivative ? deviation? divergancy? the material derivative or partial derivative?
+It should be $\partial\sigma/\partial t$?
+Or the stress is also proper to be described in material derivative?

 ## Standard soil SPH